milanvidakovic/JaxRsInterceptor/README.md

 All you need to do is to place the agent.jar in WEB-INF/lib folder and start:
-1. Tomcat: Add at the end of VM params:  -javaagent:c:\apache-tomcat-7.0.94\lib\aspectjweaver-1.9.6.jar
+1. Tomcat: Add at the end of VM params:  -javaagent:c:\apache-tomcat-7.0.94\lib\aspectjweaver-1.9.6.jar you also need to place following files in the <TOMCAT_HOME>/lib folder:
+* aspectjweaver-1.9.6.jar
+* aspectjrt-1.9.6.jar
+* aspectjtools-1.9.6.jar

 2. Wildfly: -Djboss.modules.system.pkgs=org.jboss.byteman,org.jboss.logmanager -Djava.util.logging.manager=org.jboss.logmanager.LogManager -javaagent:c:\apache-tomcat-7.0.94\lib\aspectjweaver-1.9.6.jar